DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 TransformersSimilarityRanker

-Use this component to rank Documents based on their similarity to the query.
-The TransformersSimilarityRanker is a powerful, model-based Ranker that uses a cross-encoder model to produce Document and query embeddings.
+Use this component to rank documents based on their similarity to the query.
+The TransformersSimilarityRanker is a powerful, model-based Ranker that uses a cross-encoder model to produce document and query embeddings.

-Position in a PipelineIn a query Pipeline, after a component that returns a list of Documents such as a Retriever.
+Most common position in a pipelineIn a query pipeline, after a component that returns a list of documents such as a Retriever

 ”query”: A query string